aidyw/droidcam-snd-manager/README.md

 1:
-DroidCam .desktop file and droidcam.sh for use by Gnome User context systemd ‘droidcam-snd-manager.service’ and associated shell script ‘droidcam-snd-manager.sh’ which is located located in its drop-in directory.
+DroidCam .desktop file and droidcam.sh for use by Gnome User context systemd ‘droidcam-snd-manager.service’ and associated shell script ‘droidcam-snd-manager.sh’ which is located in its drop-in directory.

 2:
 Drop-in directory ‘gnome-launched-droidcam.desktop-.scope.d’ containing ‘droidcam-snd-manager.conf’